rknightuk/one40/readme.md

 NB: You can request your [Twitter archive here](https://support.twitter.com/articles/20170160)

-To import your archive, move all the `(data/js/tweets/year_month.js)` files to `resources/archive` and run `php artisan one40:import`.
+To import your archive, move all the `(data/js/tweets/year_month.js)` files to `resources/archive` (create the `archive` directory if it doesn't exist) and run `php artisan one40:import`.
 This can take a while depending on the size of your archive, so if it times out, just rerun it — one40 keeps track of which files it has imported, so it won't re-run the same archive file twice.

 ## Fetching new tweets